A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Future Directions

 \subsection{Cross-lingual Relation Extraction}

 Existing state-of-the-art RE systems are primarily available for English because they heavily rely on annotated corpora and PLMs.
-These methods perform RE on a sentence in a source language by first translating the sentence into English, then performing RE on the translated sentence, and finally projecting the identified phrase back to the source language sentence.
+These methods perform RE on a sentence in a source language by first translating it into English, then performing RE on the translated sentence, and finally projecting the identified phrase back to the source language.
 However, these methods assume that parallel bilingual corpora can be obtained by existing machine translation systems.
 It is challenging to mitigate the noisy data problem caused by machine translation systems and align the sentences and extracted triples between different languages.
 One future research direction is to explore the \textit{cross-lingual projection methods} for language-independent RE \cite{faruqui2015multilingual}.
-Therefore, some works are proposed to improve the cross-lingual transfer for RE, including utilizing universal dependency structure parses \cite{subburathinam2019cross} and mBERT \cite{rathore2022pare}.
-Recent progresses \cite{Bhartiya2021DiSReXAM,seganti2021multilingual} demonstrate that multi-lingual training can improve performance across all languages in RE since the relation information from other languages might help encode the information in a given language.
+Therefore, some works have been proposed to improve cross-lingual transfer for RE, including utilizing universal dependency structure parses \cite{subburathinam2019cross} and mBERT \cite{rathore2022pare}.
+Recent progress \cite{Bhartiya2021DiSReXAM,seganti2021multilingual} demonstrates that multi-lingual training can improve performance across all languages in RE since the relation information from other languages might help encode the information in a given language.
 These methods learn language-agnostic sentence representations in complex and multi-lingual common spaces.
-As the statistic information of the diversified multi-lingual RE corpus shown in Table~\ref{tab:future_1_directions} \cite{seganti2021multilingual}, the distribution for each language is quite different.
+As shown in Table~\ref{tab:future_1_directions}~\cite{seganti2021multilingual}, the distribution for each language is quite different.
 One of the main challenges in cross-lingual relation extraction is dealing with language differences.
 Languages vary in their grammatical structure, vocabulary, and syntax, which makes it difficult to identify relationships between entities across languages.
 Another challenge is the ambiguity of words and their translations across languages.
-In order to tackle these challenges, it is crucial to investigate diverse approaches for aligning relation semantics between resource-rich languages and those with more limited data availability.
+To tackle these challenges, it is crucial to investigate diverse approaches for aligning relation semantics between resource-rich languages and those with more limited data availability.